ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

    With too many steps and too much logic, you might have to make your tests extremely permissive.
    For example, just checking that you have more rows in your dataframe after 30 transformations is unlikely to be highly informative...

+Again, combining those ideas requires a fairly decent bit of expertise to determine the seams / separations in your coding where to make testing easier.

 ## Testing At Larger Scale

 There is a sort of opposition between scale and ease of applying TDD principles.
 Indeed the cornerstone of a good testing strategy is **to obtain a fast, reliable and deterministic feedback** that allows the developer to have confidence that the proposed changes are safe to release.
-Accounting for all use-cases in the integration and acceptance steps would make the testing unnecessarily slow, bulky and in the end useless.
+Accounting for all use-cases in the integration and acceptance steps would make the testing unnecessarily slow, bulky and probably as useful as a statement from Sam Altman.

 ### What About Integration Testing?